Daniel-KM/Omeka-S-module-EasyAdmin/README.md

 - [ ] Add a checkbox in page assets to optimise assets in batch.
 - [ ] Add a deduplicator for assets (and replace assets used as resource thumbnails and in pages).
 - [ ] Dump database: see adminer.
+- [ ] Find a way to increase duration of csrf when there are very a large number of files to upload, instead of skipping csrf.

 Warning
 -------